muratk3n/thirdwave/en/tweets/2020/week27.md

 ---

-"@mattyglesias

-What if I told you the core function of selective private colleges is to reinforce class hierarchies and there is no renaming or diversity initiative that can possibly recast the project as compatible with egalitarian values?"

----

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">import numpy as scipy</p>&mdash; Hassan Najjar (@hknajjar) <a href="https://twitter.com/hknajjar/status/1276981031497654272?ref_src=twsrc%5Etfw">June 27, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ---